machielg/sm-core-lab/labs/lab4/SageMaker_Pipelines_Guide.md

 #### Your Tasks:

 1. **Create an Estimator**:
-   - Use generic `Estimator` class with XGBoost image URI
+   - Use `PyTorch` class with a recent framework and python version
    - Configure hyperparameters (some static, some from parameters)
    - Set output path for model artifacts